davide-talesco/paip/README.md

-`service` | string | this is the name of the service sending the response `subject` | string | this is the subject of the request this response belong go `statusCode` | number | this is the statusCode of the response `payload` | any | this is the optional content of the response `error` | object | this is the optional error object only present if this is an error response `tx` | string | this is the transaction Id of the request `time` | date | this is the time the response was sent `isPaipRequest` | Boolean | always set to true to indicate this is a response message
+`service` | string | this is the name of the service sending the response `subject` | string | this is the subject of the request this response belong go `statusCode` | number | this is the statusCode of the response `payload?` | any | this is the optional content of the response `error?` | object | this is the optional error object only present if this is an error response `tx` | string | this is the transaction Id of the request `time` | date | this is the time the response was sent `isPaipRequest` | Boolean | always set to true to indicate this is a response message